Gophers women's hockey set to face an improved St. Thomas squad

 GOPHERS WOMEN'S HOCKEY PREVIEW

 Gophers update: The No. 3 Gophers (16-3-2, 13-1-2 WCHA) defeated Merrimack (9-2) and New Hampshire (8-1) last weekend at Ridder Arena in their final nonconference games. ...
 Grace Zumwinkle was named the WCHA forward of the week after recording seven points in the victories.
-In the victory over New Hampshire, she set career highs in points (6) and assists (4) while becoming the sixth Gopher in program history to score 100 career goals. ...
-The Gophers lead Division I teams with 107 goals while Taylor Heise leads DI with 17 goals.
+In the victory over New Hampshire, she set career highs in points (six) and assists (four) while becoming the sixth Gopher in program history to score 100 career goals. ...
+The Gophers lead Division I teams with 107 goals while Taylor Heise leads D-I with 17 goals.

 Tommies update: St. Thomas (7-14-1, 2-13-1 WCHA) has a four-game winning streak and has already surpassed last year's victory total of five. ...
 The Tommies swept Bemidji State (3-1 and 5-2) on Dec.
 16 and Dec.
 17 in their final games before the holiday break and then swept RIT 5-1 and 3-0 at home last weekend. ...
 Gabby Billing and Maddy Clough lead the team with nine points, while Maija Almich has a team-high seven goals. ...
-Saskia Maurer, who earned her second shutout of the season last weekend, has a .917 save percentage and 2.63 GAA in 12 starts. ...
+Saskia Maurer, who earned her second shutout of the season last weekend, has a 2.63 goals-against average and a .917 save percentage in 12 starts. ...
 The Tommies were 0-6 against the Gophers last season in their first season in Division I, including 0-2 in the WCHA playoffs.